Im-0xea/ibranching/README.md

  }
  ~~~

- to make it as usable as possible we also added exception for constructs like enums and structs
+ to make it as usable as possible I also added exception for constructs like enums and structs

 its written in its own input althought I provide a bootstrap c file